-In connection with any such disciplinary hearings, the person filing the complaint and the person who is the subject of the complaint have equal rights to be interviewed, identify witnesses, and provide and receive documentation and witness lists pertaining to the complaint[, and if an appeal is provided, to appeal the decision].
+In connection with any such disciplinary hearings, the person filing the complaint and the person who is the subject of the complaint have equal rights to be interviewed, identify witnesses, and provide and receive documentation and witness lists pertaining to the complaint.

-- f. [g-]Parties to be Informed.
-After the appropriate management level with final decision-making authority has made a determination regarding the resolution of the matter, and depending on the circumstances, both parties may be informed concurrently of the resolution (see subparagraph i below). - g. [f-]Confidentiality of Actions Taken.
-In the event actions are taken against an individual under NSHE Code Title 2, Chapter 6, Chapter 8 or Chapter 10 (or applicable Student Code of Conduct) or NAC Chapter 284 or Chapter 289, or the Technologists Manual, such matters generally remain confidential under those sections, except that final decisions following hearings or appeals of professional employees and State of Nevada personnel hearings involving classified employees are public records.
-Student matters generally remain confidential under the Family Educational Rights and Privacy Act, 20 U.S.C. §1232g, 34 CFR Part 99 (FERPA). - h. [i-]Crime of Violence Exception to the Family Educational Rights and Privacy Act (FERPA).
+- vi.
+Parties to be Informed.
+Within 14 business days after [After] the appropriate management level with final decision-making authority has made a determination regarding the resolution of the matter, and depending on the circumstances, both parties may be informed concurrently of the resolution (see subparagraph i below).
+Confidentiality of Actions Taken.
+In the event actions are taken against an individual under NSHE Code Title 2, Chapter 6, Chapter 8 or Chapter 10 (or applicable Student Code of Conduct) or NAC Chapter 284 or Chapter 289 and/or associated collective bargaining agreement, or the Technologists Manual, such matters generally remain confidential under those Sections, except that final decisions following hearings or appeals of professional employees and State of Nevada personnel hearings involving classified employees are public records.
+Student matters generally remain confidential under the Family Educational Rights and Privacy Act, 20 U.S.C. §1232g, 34 CFR Part 99 (FERPA). - vii.
+Crime of Violence Exception to the Family Educational Rights and Privacy Act (FERPA).
 When discriminatory conduct or sexual harassment involves a crime of violence or a non-forcible sexual offense, FERPA permits the institution to disclose to the complainant the final results (limited to the name of the respondent, any violation found to have been committed, and any sanction imposed) of a disciplinary proceeding against the respondent, regardless of whether the institution concluded that a violation was committed.
 With respect to an institutional disciplinary proceeding alleging sexual violence, domestic violence, dating violence or stalking offense, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, 20 U.S.C. §1092 (f).
-34 CFR 668.46 (Clery Act) requires that the accuser and the accused must be simultaneously informed of the outcome. - i. [j.]Disclosure of Sanction Imposed.
-In the event a student is found to have engaged in sexual harassment of another student, the institution shall disclose to the student who was harassed, information about the sanction imposed on the student who was found to have engaged in harassment when the sanction directly relates to the harassed student. - j. [k.]Resignation of Employee or Withdrawal of Student.
-If a student respondent withdraws from the institution or an employee respondent ends employment (e.g., resigns, retires) while an investigation of a complaint involving [gender] unlawful discrimination or [sexual]harassment is pending under this policy, the Title IX Coordinator shall take appropriate action, which may include completing the investigation to the extent reasonably practicable, in order to prevent the reoccurrence of and to remedy the effects of the alleged misconduct.
+34 CFR 668.46 (Clery Act) requires that the accuser and the accused must be simultaneously informed of the outcome. - viii.
+Disclosure of Sanction Imposed.
+In the event a student is found to have engaged in sexual harassment of another student, the institution shall disclose to the student who was harassed, information about the sanction imposed on the student who was found to have engaged in harassment when the sanction directly relates to the harassed student. - c.
+Resignation of Employee or Withdrawal of Student.
+If a student respondent withdraws from the institution or an employee respondent ends employment (e.g., resigns, retires) while an investigation of a complaint involving unlawful discrimination or harassment is pending under this policy, the Title IX Coordinator shall take appropriate action, which may include completing the investigation to the extent reasonably practicable, in order to prevent the reoccurrence of and to remedy the effects of the alleged misconduct.

-- k.
-[I-]Title IX Coordinator Monitoring.
-The institution Title IX Coordinator has primary responsibility for coordinating the institution's efforts to comply with and carry out its responsibilities under this subsection[Title IX].
-The Title IX Coordinator is responsible for monitoring all aspects of the investigation and any [disciplinary process] interim measures or final remedies to help ensure that: - 1. the process is fair and equitable to both the complainant and the respondent; - 2. the applicable policies and procedures of NSHE and of the institution are followed; and - 3. the interim measures and final remedies are followed.
+- d.
+Title IX Coordinator Monitoring.
+The institution Title IX Coordinator has primary responsibility for coordinating the institution's efforts to comply with and carry out its responsibilities under this Subsection.
+The Title IX Coordinator is responsible for monitoring all aspects of the investigation and any interim measures or final remedies to help ensure that: - 1. the process is fair and equitable to both the complainant and the respondent; - 2. the applicable policies and procedures of NSHE and of the institution are followed; and - 3. the interim measures and final remedies are followed. - 4.
+Prompt Attention